 Accessibility means ensuring that all contents of the web are available for all users.
 All people include those with visual impairments, motor inabilities, hearing problems, or cognitive disabilities.

 When making a website accessible for all users, not only means having content therein, but it also implies developing the site in such a way that most users don’t struggle to use it.
 The website should also allow users who need to adapt it to do so seamlessly.
-For example, a user with visual impairment can use a reader or screen magnifier.
+For example, a user with a visual impairment can use a reader or screen magnifier.

 An accessible website not only makes content accessible to disabled people but also ensures a good user experience for all website visitors.
 Guess what this means to you as a business owner?
 More traffic and essentially more business!